zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Bryce: That provides real-time traffic information and allows for route planning.
 It looks like she lives on a highly congested street.
 Hey, where are you going?

 Caroline: I’m going to visit our daughter.
-I want t o see for myself what kind of hovel she’s living in!
+I want to see for myself what kind of hovel she’s living in!

 [end of dialogue]